Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-resource-server-by-filter/README.md

 - A user account in your Azure AD tenant.
 This sample will not work with a Personal Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
 - A [client secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret) for the registered application.
 - Configure groups in your Azure AD tenant with your users in that groups, see [how to create groups](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
-- The sample retrieves user's group membership using Azure AD graph API which requires the registered app to have `Direcory.AccessAsUser.All` "Access the directory as the signed-in user" under `Delegated Permissions`.
+- The sample retrieves user's group membership using Azure AD graph API which requires the registered app to have `Directory.Read.All` "Access the directory as the signed-in user" under `Delegated Permissions`.
 You need AAD admin privilege to be able to grant the permission in API ACCESS -> Required permission.

 ### Environment checklist
 We need to ensure that this [environment checklist][ready-to-run-checklist] is completed before the run.

 #### Note
-- If you are not the admin, you need consent from your admin for the the `Directory.AccessAsUser.All` permission.
+- If you are not the admin, you need consent from your admin for the the `Directory.Read.All` permission.
 For details see [Directory Permissions](https://docs.microsoft.com/graph/permissions-reference#directory-permissions)

 ## Examples